nirala-mehul/whistle-blower/temp/average-salary-frontend/tutorial/petition-example-application.md

-# Petition example application
+# Whistleblower example application

-A Petition shows how to collect signatures for showing interest in a specific change in the world.
+A Whistleblower shows how to collect signatures for showing interest in a specific change in the world.

 The